voedger/reqmd/design.md

   - Coverer.FileHash is updated
   - Some RequirementSite are BareRequirementSite and there are no new Coverers

-### Applying
+### Apply Markdown actions

-**Loading**:
+#### Loading

 - Each file (if it exists) is loaded entirely into memory
 - OS-specific line endings are preserved and used for writing
 - No backup files are created

+#### Order of processing

+- Actions are processed in the order they are received

-**Line Validation for markdown files**:
+#### Line Validation for markdown files

+- There are two Actions: ActionFootnote and ActionSite
 - Each Action contains Line and RequirementID
+- Note that RequirementID is unique within all markdown files
+- If Action.Line > 0
   - It is expected that the line with the number exists and contains the RequirementSite or CoverageFootnote with the given RequirementID
+    - RequirementSiteRegex or CoverageFootnoteRegex is used to validate the line
   - If line number doesn't exist or RequirementID in this line doesn't match:
     - Return error
     - Stop all processing immediately

-**Footnotes**:
+  - Only the part of the line that matches the regex is replaced, the rest of the line is preserved
+- Else
+  - The action is CoverageFootnote and the line is appended to the end of the file, ref.
+Footnotes

+#### Footnotes

 - If the file does not end with an empty line and the original FileStructure does not have CoverageFootnotes then a new empty line is added (to separate footnotes from the rest of the file)
   - This is done when we're about to add the first footnote
-- New footnotes are added at end of file
+- New footnotes (ActionFootnote.Line = 0) are added at end of file one after another with no extra blank lines in between
 - No specific ordering of new footnotes required
 - Existing footnote ordering shall be preserved